medic/cht-docs/content/en/contribute/medic/product-development-process/focused-groups.md

 - 3 Site Reliability Engineers

 ## Ecosystem
-Focused on interoperability with existing digital health standards.
+This team's primary objective is to improve the Community Health Toolkit in response to the requirements of the digital health ecosystem (DHE).
+The team actively develops these enhancements and promotes their implementation within the DHE.
+They engage in ongoing discovery by conducting generative interviews with key users to gain a deep understanding of the ever-evolving needs and opportunities for enhancing the CHT.

-Key users: Data scientists, Integrators, Program Administrators.
+Key users: Data scientists, Integrators, Program Administrators and Immplementing portners.

-Team members:
-- Technical Product Owner
-- 2 Software Developers
-- Quality Assurance Engineer
+Team members include software developers, quality assurance engineers, UX researchers, an engineering manager and a technical product owner.